24/7 monitoring, alerting and reporting of Factory Indoor Air Quality

 "instead of assuming you may be protected, understand the level of protection you have"

-HEXmon SENSOR technology provides early insight into the deterioration of FACTORY INDOOR AIR QUALITY caused by emissions escaping from manufacturing processes
+the deterioration of FACTORY INDOOR AIR QUALITY due to emissions (dust, fumes, mist etc.) escaping from manufacturing processes can result in significant health and environmental hazards

-people develop these diseases because they breathe…in airborne contaminants at work, often because control measures do not work well enough see pg4 Controlling airborne contaminants at work: A guide to local exhaust ventilation (LEV) HSG258
+“people develop these diseases because they breathe…in airborne contaminants at work, often because control measures do not work well enough” Controlling airborne contaminants at work: A guide to local exhaust ventilation (LEV) HSG258

 Typically, MWF's become hazardous as soon as they are put into use.